Artoria2e5/svg-emoticons/Simple/README.md

 =======

 This directory contains svg files that are considered _Simple_.
-These files have a relatively smaller file size and color count, and are simpler to fork.
+These files have a relatively smaller file size and color count, and are simpler to mess around with.

 There are already forks for those files provided in this repository.
 If you want to add more of them, feel free to do the _fork & PR_ work.